YMonnier/sql-helper/README.md

   /**
-   * Attr annotation can be apply on a Field Element.
+   * Attr annotation can be applied on a Field Element.
    * This Annotation allows to create the 'findByATTR' method.
    * @see Extends
    * @see com.ymonnier.sql.help.service.CrudService